Canonical Relativized Cylindric Set Algebras and Weak Associativity: Characterizing

 \section{Characterizing $\WA$}

-\begin{theorem}[{\cite[Theorem~(10), pp.~76--83]{M78}}] Let $\gc\A\in\WA$.
-Then there is a set $\U$ and a symmetric and reflexive binary relation $\E\subseteq\U\times\U$ such that $\gc\A$ is isomorphic to a subalgebra of the relativization to $\E$ of the algebra of all binary relations on $\U$:
+In the proof of the following converse to Corollary \ref{th1}, a relation $\E$ is constructed as a graph by adding a new vertex at each step, along with two new edges connecting that vertex to the ends of a previously selected edge.
+In the proof, Lemma \ref{A} asserts that each step is possible, while Lemmas \ref{B} and \ref{C} say the process can be completed to give the desired relation $\E$.
+The whole construction is mediated by a labelling of the edges with atoms of an atomic $\WA$, called a ``labelling system''.
+(The theorem was originally stated and proved for $\SA$ but it applies to $\WA$ with no changes.) \begin{theorem}[{\rm\cite[Theorem 5(10)]{M78}}] Let $\gc\A\in\WA$.
+Then there is a set $\U$ and a symmetric and reflexive binary relation $\E\subseteq\U\times\U$ such that $\gc\A$ is isomorphic to a subalgebra $\gc\A'$ of the relativization to $\E$ of the algebra of all binary relations on $\U$: